Clubhouse With No Mayo And No Bones.

 It was part of my Saturday hockey ritual.

-After all these years the Dumpy Diner hasn’t changed a bit.
+After all the years the Dumpy Diner hasn’t changed a bit.
 Everything is still the same as it was on my first visit back in 1981.
 The prices are much higher now and there are many more pictures on the walls, some of which were once mine.
 Many more celebrities as well as the actual Stanley Cup have paid a visit to Johnny’s fine eating establishment.

 Johnny’s ancient cash register was eventually replaced with a new modern one that actually can give a receipt if you need one.
 There is still no credit or debit accepted, just cash.
 Johnny still makes his milkshakes the old fashioned way served with the retro stainless steel sidecar holding a bit extra to top up your glass.